 Students may pursue research projects independently under the supervision of a faculty member by applying to do an ENGL 0500 project in any semester.

 While some qualified students elect to do creative writing for their senior work, many others undertake a research project resulting in a critical thesis of between about 30 and 35 pages.
 Students intending to apply to graduate school in literature should write a senior research thesis.

-Senior theses take on a variety of subjects, ranging from discussion of a single author or work to a broad, thematic topic concerning several authors or works.
-Creative Writing theses may be written in any genre—poetry, fiction, or non-fiction.
-Students may write a thesis in either the fall or the spring semester of their senior year, and may, with the permission of their thesis advisor, attach an independent study semester (ENGL 500 or CRWR 560 in Fall, Winter, or Spring) to their thesis (ENGL 700 or CRWR 701) semester (Fall, Spring only) to provide more research time for broader topics or projects.
-Examples of theses from the past are available in the department office, and a title list of past projects is available as well.
+The ENGL senior program consists of an optional creative or critical Honors Thesis of 30-35 pages in length (ENGL 0700, CRWR 0701).
+Students may write a thesis in either the fall or the spring semester of their senior year, and may, with the permission of their thesis advisor, attach an independent study semester (ENGL 500 or CRWR 560 in Fall, Winter, or Spring) to their thesis semester (Fall, Spring only) to provide more research time for broader topics or projects.

 Individual faculty members also have the opportunity to hire a student research assistant to assist them in their scholarly work.
 Collaborative research and writing projects sometimes grow from these arrangements.